CSB-KUL/yMap/README.md

 Reason: forget to unzip the data/PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip how to correct: unzip the sc_btw_proteins.txt.zip file and run the data()

-2 - $ python ymap.py --ymap_genes genes gives an error message:
+2 - $ python ymap.py -y genes gives an error message:

 “IndexError: string index out of range”

+2(b) - The same reason (below) leads to the unfinished mapping to different functional regions like domains:

+"Error: input file contains error position forBRR2protein"

-Reason: the mutations positions fall outside the start and end of the respective proteins (NOTE: to analyse the proteins in starting file with correct mutation positions, user can use individual methods uniprot_data() and functional_data(), to get all the analyses done)
+Reason: the mutations positions fall outside the start and end of the respective proteins (NOTE: to analyse the proteins in starting file with correct mutation positions, user can use individual methods uniprot_data() and functional_data(), to get all the analyses done, other than command-line)

-how to correct: Look at the positions of mutations and compare them manually if they correspond to start and end positions of a protein, if not, correct the problem and re-run the method mutation_types_file().
+how to correct: Look at the positions of mutations and compare them manually if they correspond to start and end positions of a protein, if not, correct the problem and re-run $ python ymap.py -y genes command.

 # Contributors